 – Margaret Mead

 2018.
 Rainbow Peace Flag Project leaders recognize the need for a design change, as the flag is seen as an LGBTQ pride symbol, when it in fact stands for every Culture, Race, Spirituality, Gender, Sexuality, Age, and Ability.
-Artist Virginia Fitzgerald redesigns for visual inclusivity, and in the name of racial justice, with new hues and black lettering.
+As they incorporate the input of people from many communities, artist Virginia Fitzgerald helps Sky to design a new flag symbolizing visual inclusivity, and in the name of racial justice, with new hues and black lettering.
 All colors now stand side by side, a symbol of equality—for all.

 2020.
 Amidst a global pandemic, the world watches George Floyd’s killing at the hands of a police officer.
 Once again: anger, grief, helpless, but not hopeless.
 Black Lives Matter.
 Silence is violence.
 Complacency kills.
 We’ve reached a tipping point, people are ready to fight for lasting and systemic change.
 More & more flags fly.
-Hilary Smiley joins Sky as co-director, and together with a committed team of volunteers the Rainbow Peace Flag Project becomes the PEACE Flag Movement.
+As the Movement grows, a core team of volunteers join Sky and with the guidance of a justice-focused, highly diverse advisory group, the Rainbow Peace Flag Project becomes the PEACE Flag Movement.
 We work to educate and inspire people to action—to speak up, stand up, and rise up for equity and justice.
 For all.